MamabekaAnn/Weather-Draft/README.md

 # Weather App README
 ## Overview
-This Weather App provides a simple and clean interface to check the current weather and upcoming forecasts for a city.
+This is the first draft of the Weather App provides a simple and clean interface to check the current weather and upcoming forecasts for a city.
 It displays the current temperature, as well as the weather forecasts for the next three days.

 ## Special Features
 #### 1. Responsive Design